NunoCardoso/AdventOfCode/README.md

 If it is confusing, use PointObj, where {row: number, col: number}

 unless it is specified otherwise in the instructions.
-Note that when printing worlds, world matrixes are seen as rows and columns, so make sure locations use same system.
+Note that when printing worlds, world matrix are seen as rows and columns, so make sure locations use same system.
 If they use x/y, they may refer to col/row instead of row/col

 # Appendixes